Lillian-Lee/nz-farm-hygiene-marketing-prototype/README.md

 ## The two products

-1. **HerdGuard Teat Spray Concentrate** — emollient-rich post-milking teat spray (dairy).
+1. **HerdGuard Teat Spray Concept**: a post-milking teat-spray product concept for dairy farms.
-2. **HerdGuard Shed & Footbath Disinfectant** — broad-spectrum concentrate for cleaning, disinfection and footbaths (dairy + poultry biosecurity).
+2. **HerdGuard Shed & Footbath Disinfectant Concept**: a hygiene-product concept for dairy and poultry environments.

 Both are grounded in real, cited NZ industry guidance (DairyNZ, MPI) for *messaging* — see [`01-research`](01-research/audience-and-vocabulary.md).